 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 77D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M100 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Canon 77D and Canon M100 in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+In contrast, the M100 relies on live view and the rear LCD for framing.
+The adjacent table lists some of the other core features of the Canon 77D and Canon M100 along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 77D (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.0||12||no|